-The comments provided in this Section Eight of this document relate to the impact of New Zealand tax on New Zealand tax residents.
+Other than the references to PIR and RSCT rates, the comments provided in this Section Eight of this document relate to the impact of New Zealand tax on New Zealand tax residents.
 The taxation treatment of financial products in Australia is different.
 If a Member is an Australian tax resident, we recommend that he or she take advice from a suitably qualified tax adviser.